GT-GillesTeuwen/COS341-Practicals/README.md

 This program is a parser for the student programming language, which takes in code written in the student programming language and outputs a syntax tree visually and as an xml file.
 The program runs as an exe and provides a hybrid console and gui output.
 The lexed tokens are displayed on the console for error tracing while the gui provides error messages and a visual syntax tree.

 The program now also performs scoping.
 Procedure definitions, procedure calls and variables are assingned a scope.
 Calling procedures that don't exist will result in an error.
 Ambiguous procedure names will also result in errors.
-Uncalled procedures result in warnings
+Uncalled procedures result in warnings.

+As of practical 4 the program will give error messages and fail to compile when unassigned variables are used as if they have values.
+This field is visible as the "has-value" column in the symbol table.

 ## Requirements